 Grading the quality of the evidence and the strength of a guideline recommendation.
 Grading the quality of the evidence for each outcome across studies.
-The overall quality of the evidence related to each critical and important outcome was assessed using the GRADE approach, 293,385 which assesses the quality of the evidence for each outcome.
+The overall quality of the evidence related to each critical and important outcome was assessed using the GRADE approach, which assesses the quality of the evidence for each outcome.
 For outcomes that are based on data from RCTs, the initial grade for the quality of the evidence is considered to be high.
-For observational studies, the initial quality of the evidence is considered to be low.
-The quality of the evidence is lowered in the event of study limitations; important inconsistencies in results across studies; indirectness of the results, including uncertainty about the population, intervention, outcomes measured in trials, and their applicability to the clinical question of interest; imprecision in the evidence review results; and concerns about publication bias.
-For imprecision, data were benchmarked against optimal information size (as a rule of thumb, value of 300 events, assuming modest effect sizes and baseline risks293), low event rates in either arm, CIs that indicate appreciable benefit and harm (25%) decrease and 25% increase in the outcome of interest), and sparse data (only 1 study), all indicating concerns about the precision of the results.
-293 The final grade for the quality of the evidence for an outcome could be high, moderate, low, or very low (Table 3).
+The quality of the evidence is lowered in the event of study limitations; important inconsistencies in results across studies;

+indirectness of the results, including uncertainty about the population, intervention, outcomes measured in trials, and their applicability to the clinical question of interest; imprecision in the evidence review results; and concerns about publication bias.
+For imprecision, data were benchmarked against optimal information size, 135 low event rates in either arm, CIs that indicate appreciable benefit and harm (25% decrease and 25% increase in the outcome of interest), and sparse data (only 1 study), all indicating concerns about the precision of the results.
+135 The final grade for the quality of the evidence for an outcome could be high, moderate, low, or very low (Tables 3 and 4).